To build a greener economy, Bhutan wants to go organic by 2020

-SATSAM, Bhutan (Thomson Reuters Foundation) - Farmer Phub Zam, 55, is in a hurry.
-Monsoon rains have hit her farm in Bhutan’s Paro valley and Zam is rushing to harvest her broccoli before crop is damaged.
+SATSAM, Bhutan, Sept 28 (Thomson Reuters Foundation) - F armer Phub Zam, 55, is in a hurry.
+Monsoon rains have hit her farm in Bhutan's Paro valley and Zam is rushing to harvest her broccoli before crop is damaged.

 "Of all my vegetables, broccoli is the most sought after," she said.
 "Each kilogram sells for 90 rupees ($1.40)."